 4. Using Smoke

 Once you have determined that the nest is empty, it is safe to approach it and knock it down.
 But make sure there are no flammable materials nearby before using this method.
-We’d also suggest keeping a spray bottle full of soap water handy, in case any surviving wasps return.
+We’d also suggest keeping a spray bottle full of soap and water handy in case any surviving wasps return.

 5. Using Water